 You can use online social media to stay connected with friends, share information, photos and videos and keep up-to-date with your interests.
 Facebook and Twitter are two of the most popular online social media websites.

 Facebook is probably the best known social networking site, with over 800 million active users worldwide.
-It’s likely that plenty of your friends and family members already have a Facebook profile.
+It’s likely that some of your friends and family members already have a Facebook profile.

-Anyone over the age of 13 can use the site.
+Anyone over the age of 13 can join Facebook.
 Many parents and grandparents use Facebook to keep in touch with grandchildren and family around the world.

-Before you can experience all Facebook has to offer you need to create a free account which will be your profile page.
+To join Facebook, you have to create a free account which will be your profile page.
 This can contain as little or as much information as you want.

 You can create your account at the Facebook website: